ASL-LEX/SignLab/README.md

 `deployment.env` file is setup identically to a `.env` and is the preferred method to insert configuration into the dockerized instance.

+## Object Storage ("Bucket Storage")

+SignLab makes use of object storage for storing the response videos that are uploaded to the platform.
+Currently two platforms are supported.

+First is an interace for storing the responses in a local folder.
+This is handy for testing locally quickly without the need to a dedicated bucket setup.

+Second is S3 complient object storage endpoints.
+NERC's object storage is S3 complient so can be used as well.

+Each object storage has its own set of required configuration, you can refer to the `bucket` section of the configuration contained in `server/src/config/configuration.ts`.
+The user selects which bucket storage type they are using via the `type` value (which is evaluated from the environment variable `BUCKET_TYPE`.
+Setting `BUCKET_TYPE` to `S3` will have SignLab look for S3 specific settings and use an S3 object container.
+Using `LOCAL` as the `BUCKET_TYPE` will result in a local folder being user for the object container.

+GCP is not yet offically supported, but the functionality is stubbed out.

 ## Running the Code for Development

 The following steps will get you setup so you can test SignLab locally and